EasyCorp/easy-deploy-bundle/doc/configuration.md

 ### SSH Agent Forwarding

-[SSH agent forwarding][1] allows remote server to use your local SSH keys.
-This lets remote servers *fool* other services and make them believe that is your local machine who is accessing to those services.
+[SSH agent forwarding][1] allows remote servers to use your local SSH keys.
+This lets remote servers *fool* other services and make them believe that is your local machine which is accessing those services.

 This option is enabled by default, but [some people][2] consider it harmful, so you can disable it as follows: